frontenddogma/web-development-glossary/manuscript/f.md

 : A value that is considered false when encountered in a Boolean context, which is relevant notably with JavaScript which uses type conversion to coerce any value to a Boolean in contexts that require it, such as conditionals and loops.&nbsp;[‡](#m-falsy)

 Fat footer
 : A footer UI element but with a substantial amount of content and links.
-A “fat footer” stands in contrast to a minimal web page footer consisting only basic navigation aids (like a home link) and meta-information (like legal notice and contact information).
+A “fat footer” stands in contrast to a minimal web page footer consisting only of basic navigation aids (like a home link) and meta-information (like legal notice and contact information).

 Favicon
 : A file containing one or more small icons, associated with a particular website or web page.
 Browsers that provide favicon support typically display a page’s favicon in the browser’s address bar (sometimes in the history as well) and next to the page’s name in a list of bookmarks.
 Browsers that support a tabbed document interface typically show a page’s favicon next to the page’s title on the tab, and site-specific browsers use the favicon as a desktop icon.&nbsp;[†](#w-favicon)